-- Instructions to Workers - Notify all persons in the area to leave immediately; - Notify the fire department; - Notify the RSO and other facility safety personnel; - Ensure injured personnel receive medical attention; - Upon arrival of firefighters, inform them where radioactive materials are stored or where radioisotopes were being used; inform them of the present location of the licensed material and the best possible entrance route to the radiation area, as well as any precautions to avoid exposure or risk of creating radioactive contamination by use of high pressure water, etc: - Allow no one to return to work in the area unless approved by the RSO; and - Follow the instructions of the RSO (e.g., decontamination techniques, surveys, provision of bioassay samples, requested documentation).
+Instructions to Workers

+- Notify all persons in the area to leave immediately; - Notify the fire department or 911; - Notify the RSO and other facility safety personnel; - Ensure injured personnel receive medical attention; - Upon arrival of firefighters, inform them where radioactive materials are stored or where radioisotopes were being used; inform them of the present location of the licensed material and the best possible entrance route to the radiation area, as well as any precautions to avoid exposure or risk of creating radioactive contamination by use of high pressure water, etc; - Allow no one to return to work in the area unless approved by the RSO; and - Follow the instructions of the RSO (e.g., decontamination techniques, surveys, provision of bioassay samples, requested documentation).

-• Reminders to RSO
+· Reminders to RSO

 - Notify emergency medical personnel of any injured individuals who may be contaminated.
-Provide radiation safety assistance (e.g., monitoring) as needed or requested; - Coordinate activities with local fire department; - Consult with the firefighting personnel and set up a controlled area where the firefighters can be surveyed for contamination of their protective clothing and equipment after the fire is extinguished; - Once the fire is extinguished, provide assistance to firefighters who may need to re-enter restricted areas to determine the extent of the damage to the licensed material use and storage areas.
-To the extent practical, assist firefighters in maintaining their exposures ALARA if the fire resulted in a significant release of radioactive material or loss of shielding capability, such that excessive radiation levels (greater than 100 millirems per hour) are created; - Perform thorough contamination surveys of firefighters and their equipment before they leave the controlled area, and decontaminate if necessary; - Supervise decontamination activities; - Consider bioassays if licensed material may have been ingested or inhaled.
+Provide radiation safety assistance (e.g., monitoring) as needed or requested; - Coordinate activities with local fire department or other emergency personnel; - Consult with the firefighting personnel or other emergency personnel and set up a controlled area where personnel can be surveyed for contamination of their protective clothing and equipment after the fire is extinguished; - Once the fire is extinguished, provide assistance to firefighters or other emergency personnel who may need to re-enter restricted areas to determine the extent of the damage to the licensed material use and storage areas.
+To the extent practical, assist firefighters and emergency personnel in maintaining their exposures ALARA if the fire resulted in a significant release of radioactive material or loss of shielding capability, such that excessive radiation levels (greater than 100 millirems per hour) are created; - Perform thorough contamination surveys of firefighters and emergency personnel and their equipment before they leave the controlled area, and decontaminate if necessary; - Supervise decontamination activities; - Consider bioassays if licensed material may have been ingested or inhaled.
 Document incident; and - If necessary, notify NRC.